awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.md

 You can view, download, and watch database logs using the Amazon RDS console, the AWS Command Line Interface \(AWS CLI\), or the Amazon RDS API\.
 Viewing, downloading, or watching transaction logs is not supported\.

-For engine\-specific documentation, see the following:
+For engine\-specific documentation, see the following\.

 ****